canonical/juju-k8s-crashdump/CONTRIBUTING.md

-# Contributing to Charm Integration Testing
+# Contributing to Juju K8s Crashdump

 ## Introduction

-This document provides the information needed to contribute to Charm Integration Testing.
+This document provides the information needed to contribute to Juju K8s Crashdump.

 ## General recommendations